-Osteoarthritis is extremely common and it’s management in the health system as a lot of room for improvement.
-In this weeks episode, we talk with Professor Stefan Lohmander, an orthopaedic surgeon and world leading research of the condition.
+Osteoarthritis is extremely common and its management in the health system has a lot of room for improvement.
+In this week’s episode, we talk with Professor Stefan Lohmander, an orthopaedic surgeon and world-leading research of the condition.
 Following this Professor Peter O’Sullivan, Dr JP Caneiro and Kevin Wernli discuss:

 - Common misconceptions of Osteoarthritis

 - The silver lining of cancelled elective surgeries (like joint replacements)

 - Sample case studies

 Listen, subscribe, rate and review on your favourite podcast platforms below.

 Prefer to read?
 Scroll down to read the transcript

 Prefer to watch? click here to watch the video on youtube

 Link to paper:

 Bilateral MRI findings in unilateral shoulder pain: